Peacemaker (TV series): Development

 While completing work on the DC Extended Universe (DCEU) film The Suicide Squad (2021) in August 2020, writer and director James Gunn began writing a spin-off television series centered on the character Peacemaker portrayed by John Cena.
 DC Films president Walter Hamada approached the filmmakers of the studio's film slate about creating interconnected spin-off television series for the streaming service HBO Max, and the service ordered Peacemaker straight-to-series in September 2020.
 Gunn was writing all eight episodes of the first season and directing five.
 He and Peter Safran were set as executive producers, with Cena as co-executive producer.
 The season was produced by Gunn's Troll Court Entertainment and the Safran Company in conjunction with Warner Bros.
 Television.
 Matt Miller joined as an additional executive producer in December 2020.

 HBO Max announced a second season of Peacemaker in February 2022, with Gunn set to write and direct all episodes.
-That April, Discovery, Inc. and Warner Bros.' parent company WarnerMedia merged to become Warner Bros.
-Discovery (WBD), led by president and CEO David Zaslav.
+That April, Discovery, Inc. and Warner Bros.'s parent company WarnerMedia merged to become Warner Bros.
+Discovery, led by president and CEO David Zaslav.
 The new company was expected to restructure DC Entertainment and Zaslav began searching for an equivalent to Marvel Studios president Kevin Feige to lead the new subsidiary.
 Gunn and Safran were announced as the co-chairs and co-CEOs of the newly formed DC Studios at the end of October 2022.
 A week after starting their new roles, the pair had begun working with a group of writers to develop an eight-to-ten-year plan for a new DC Universe (DCU) that would be a "soft reboot" of the DCEU.
 Gunn and Safran said some cast members would return from The Suicide Squad and Peacemaker in the DCU, and a "rough memory" of those events would remain in the new universe.
 Because Gunn was busy with his new responsibilities, the second season of Peacemaker was put on hold by January 2023.

 Later in 2023, Gunn said the second season was his next project after the DCU film Superman (2025), and said it would be part of the DCU's Chapter One: Gods and Monsters slate of content.
 He stated that the first season was not canon to the DCU, but later clarified that most of the first season's events are canon to the DCU except for specific moments such as the appearance of the DCEU's Justice League.
 In March 2024, Gunn said filming for the second season would take place simultaneously with Superman later that year, in the interest of getting the season ready as soon as possible, so he was no longer able to direct all of the episodes.